open-spaced-repetition/srs-benchmark/README.md

 ![Wilcoxon, 9999 collections](./plots/Wilcoxon-9999-collections.png)
 ![T-test, 9999 collections](./plots/T-test-9999-collections.png)

-Note: You may notice that the two tests don't completely agree on which algorithms are better or worse.
-This is because the Wilcoxon test only considers the sign and rank of differences, while the t-test considers not only the sign and rank but also the magnitude of differences.
+You may have noticed that the two tests don't always agree on which algorithms are better or worse.
+This is because the Wilcoxon test only considers the sign and rank of differences, while the t-test also considers the magnitude of differences.

 ## Default Parameters